Last updated: September 3, 2021

 A temporary event coordinator plans, organizes and implements events involving two or more temporary food service facilities.
 The temporary event coordinator is responsible for ensuring that public health requirements are met.
 See Temporary Event Coordinator Requirements.

-A food service permit application must be completed two weeks prior to the event and submitted to the Anne Arundel County Department of Health, 3 Harry S. Truman Parkway, Annapolis, MD 21401.
-A fee of $114 for high and moderate priority facilities or $35 for priority facilities must be submitted with the application.
+A temporary food service license application must be completed two weeks prior to the event and submitted to the Anne Arundel County Department of Health, 3 Harry S. Truman Parkway, Annapolis, MD 21401.
+A fee of $114 for high and moderate priority facilities or $35 for low priority facilities must be submitted with the application.
 (Download the Application)

 High and moderate priority temporary food service facilities include those stands which prepare and serve potentially hazardous foods, such as hamburgers, sausages, hot dogs, pizza, fish, chicken, barbecue, crab cakes or shellfish.
 Download the Priority Assessment for Temporary Food Service Facilities.